CodeDead/opal/README.md

 ```shell
 ./gradlew AppImage
 ```
-Do note that this will execute a shell script in order to download and execute the [appimagetool](https://appimage.github.io/appimagetool/) in order to create the AppImage file.
+*Do note that running this task will execute a shell script in order to download and run the [appimagetool](https://appimage.github.io/appimagetool/) in order to create the AppImage file.*

 #### Portable image